Lead Opinion

 Appellant Bradley McClintock appealed his conviction for possession of marijuana, arguing that evidence seized from his apartment pursuant to a search warrant should have been suppressed.
 In the supporting affidavit used to procure the warrant, Department of Public Safety Officer R. Arthur stated the following:

-The Court of Criminal Appeals granted the State‘s petition and considered both grounds for review.
+The Court of Criminal Appeals granted the State’s, petition and considered both grounds for review.
 In a published opinion, the Court agreed with our determination that the remainder of the warrant affidavit did not clearly establish probable

 Analysis

 The question presented at this stage of the appeal is whether an exception applied by federal courts to the exclusionary rule, established in Davis v.
 United States, also should apply in this case to permit reliance on illegally obtained drug evidence.
-This question requires us to interpret and apply the Texas exclusionary statute,
+This question requires us to interpret and apply the Texas exclusionary statute, Code of Criminal Procedure Article 38.23.
+Before turning to the parties’ arguments about whether the exception applies in this case, we first review the scope of the exception established in Davis.

 I. Davis v.
 United States

 The Supreme Court granted certiorari and considered “whether to apply the exclusionary rule when the police conduct a search in objectively reasonable reliance on binding judicial precedent.”
 Id. at 2428.
 The Court acknowledged that Gant applied retroactively to the case and that the search was unlawful, despite the fact that the officers’ conduct was not culpable.
 Id. at 2428, 2431.
 Rather than viewing the issue as one of retroactivity, the Court based its analysis on the “good faith” test it established in United States v.
-Leon, 468 U.S. 897, 104 S.Ct.
-3405, 82 L.Ed.2d 677 (1984).
-Davis, 131 S.Ct. at 2427-28.
+Leon,

-Applying the deterrence principles to the facts of the case, the Court concluded that exclusion of evidence obtained in reliance on binding judicial precedent would not be appropriate:
+Applying the deterrence principles to the facts of the case, the Court concluded that exclusion of evidence obtained in-reliance on binding judicial precedent would not be appropriate:

 About all that exclusion would deter in this case is conscientious police work.
-Responsible law-enforcement officers will take care to learn what is required of them under Fourth Amendment precedent and will conform their conduct to these rules.
+Eesponsible law-enforcement officers will take care to learn what is required of them under Fourth Amendment precedent and will conform their conduct to these rules.
 But by the same token, when binding appellate precedent specifically authorizes a particular police practice, well-trained officers will and should use that tool to fulfill their crime-detection and public-safety responsibilities.
-An officer who conducts a search in reliance on binding appellate precedent does no more than act as a reasonable officer would and should act under the circumstances.
+An officer who conducts a search in reliance on binding appellate precedent does no more than act as a reasonable officer would and" should act under the circumstances.
 The deterrent effect of exclusion in such a case can only be to discourage the officer from doing his duty.

 That is not the kind of deterrence the exclusionary rule seeks to foster.
-We have stated before, and we reaffirm today, that the harsh sanction of exclusion should not be applied to deter objectively reasonable law enforcement activity.
+We have stated before, and we .reaffirm today, that the harsh sanction of exclusion should not be applied to deter objectively reasonable law enforcement activity.

 Id. at 2429 (quotations omitted).
 Thus the Court established a new exception to the federal exclusionary rule: “Evidence obtained during a search conducted in reasonable reliance on binding precedent is not subject to the exclusionary rule.”
 Id.